wsydney76/craft4-ddev-starter/README.md

 * Version control them along with the templates that use them without affecting the project config.
 * Sizes can be calculated dynamically depending on user selections (alignment, aspect ratio).

+__... do you place the root folder for images outside the web root?__

+* This way we enforce that only transformed, and therefore smaller, images are used on the front end.
+* This way we avoid that the original images can be downloaded by simply manipulating the URL.
+* Which is important if you want to make them available only for specific users, like print ready press photos.
+* Or make them paid content, e.g. on Patreon.

+__... do you use the Imager-X plugin instead of using the native image transforms?__

+* It is faster.
+* Does not require to eager load transform records.
+* Enables a clear separation between transformed images in the CP and on the frontend.
+* It is more powerful, for example we always apply the 'sharpen' effect for better quality images by default.
+* However, we always output images via an `img` macro, which can determine whether the plugin is installed or not and act accordingly.

 __... do you have a 'Show in sites' field in image matrix blocks instead of using the 'Manage relations on a per-site basis' option?__

 * Different images for different sites are a rare exception, so changing an image should not force the editors to change it on all sites by default.